pirmoradian/retina/README.md

 ## Acknowledgments

-These scripts were writen as part of [RENVISION](https://www.renvision-fp7.eu) project, a European project aimed to deciphere the biological processing of visual information in the retina
+These scripts were writen as part of the [RENVISION](https://www.renvision-fp7.eu) project, a European project aimed to deciphere the biological processing of visual information in the retina